 Delicious Ideas for Serving

 To serve, just add your favorite toppings!
 Butter is a favorite, and these little pancakes are delicious with nothing more than a bit of butter lightly spread on top.
-You can also do maple syrup, whipped cream, sliced fruit… whatever you like!
-If you feel like making something a little special, you could make one or more of these:
+You can also do maple syrup, whipped cream, sliced fruit, or whatever you like!
+If you feel like making something a little special, you could make one or more of these recipes: